 Big Sandy in Chouteau County, Montana — The American West (Mountains)

 Location.
-47° 44.327′ N, 109° 37.327′ W. Marker is in Big Sandy, Montana, in Chouteau County.
-Marker can be reached from Judith Landing Road (State Highway 236).
-The marker is at Judith Landing; where Judith Landing Road meets the Missouri River.
+47° 44.501′ N, 109° 37.518′ W. Marker is in Big Sandy, Montana, in Chouteau County.
+Marker is on Judith Landing Road (State Highway 236), on the left when traveling south.
+The marker is approximately 1/4 mile north of Judith Landing on the Missouri River.
 Touch for map.
 Marker is in this post office area: Big Sandy MT 59520, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Naturally Sustained Productivity (here, next to this marker); Lewis and Clark National Historic Trail (here, next to this marker); Welcome to the Mountain Ranges (here, next to this marker); The Anglos Are Coming (here, next to this marker); Camp Cooke (approx. ¼ mile away); The Judith River Formation (approx. 0.3 miles away); Fort Chardon (approx. 0.4 miles away); a different marker also named Camp Cooke (approx. one mile away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+The Judith River Formation (about 400 feet away, measured in a direct line); Fort Chardon (approx. 0.2 miles away); Welcome to the Mountain Ranges (approx. ¼ mile away); The Anglos Are Coming (approx. ¼ mile away); Tale of Two Treaties (approx. Naturally Sustained Productivity (approx. ¼ mile away); Lewis and Clark National Historic Trail (approx. ¼ mile away); a different marker also named Camp Cooke (approx. 1.2 miles away).
 Touch for a list and map of all markers in Big Sandy.

 Credits.
 This page was last revised on December 6, 2020.
 It was originally submitted on December 6, 2020, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 23 times since then and 3 times this year.
 Photos: 1, 2. submitted on December 6, 2020, by Barry Swackhamer of Brentwood, California.